-8.4 The site is located outside of an area that is covered by the Environment Agency Flood Alert service.
-It is recommended that a site specific evacuation plan is provided.
+8.4 The site is located within an area that is covered by the Environment Agency Flood Alert service.
+It is recommended that the proposed development is registered with this service to receive early warning of imminent flood hazard.

-8.6 The Flood Management and Evacuation Plan should be tailored to the site use and be in place prior to occupation of the site.
-The below paragraphs give basic information on evacuation and Table below shows the actions that will be taken for each flood warning.
+8.6 The occupants of the site are encouraged to sign up to the alerts and should use these to form an appropriate Flood Management and Evacuation Plan tailored to their operations prior to occupation of the site.
+Table 4 below shows the actions that will be taken for each flood warning.